 Prosecution of office abuse

-The Roma remain the most vulnerable segment of society; they are frequently subject to mistreatment by the state authorities (including the police) and discrimination on racial grounds (especially in the labor market).
+The Roma remain the most vulnerable segment of society; they are frequently subject to mistreatment by the state authorities (including the police) and discrimination on racial grounds (especially in the labor market and access to education).
 Human rights NGOs, including advocacy groups and watchdogs, have a key role in enforcing the equal treatment of Roma, while negative social attitudes still prevail.
-Some NGOs have criticized the government for using army and police forces to prevent COVID-19 from spreading in marginalized Roma settlements (mostly in east Slovakia).
-NGOs (e.g., CVEK, Center for the Research of Ethnicity and Culture) argue that such steps risk further stigmatization of an already stigmatized community.
-They argued that the Roma people who test positive should be transferred out of their community to state-sponsored quarantine.
+It was also confirmed during the COVID-19 pandemic, as the government used the army and police force to prevent COVID-19 spreading in marginalized Roma settlements.
+The Center for the Research of Ethnicity and Culture (CVEK) has argued that this deepened the stigmatization of an already stigmatized community.
+The energy crisis, high inflation and the war in Ukraine have further exacerbated the situation of the Roma minority.

 Civil rights

 The ensemble of democratic institutions is effective and efficient.
 As a rule, political decisions are prepared, taken, implemented and reviewed through legitimate procedures by the appropriate authorities.
 Democratic institutions operate within a parliamentary democracy framework.
-After the 2020 elections there was a complete makeover of the composition of the government.
-The polarization between the government and opposition has increased as the dividing line has shifted from policies to politics since 2016, when the far-right ultra-nationalist party Kotleba – ĽSNS gained seats in the parliament.
-The pandemic, and disagreements over measures implemented, have increased tensions between national, regional and local governments over competences and effectiveness.
-However, all issues were, ultimately, democratically settled.
+After the 2020 elections, there was a complete makeover of the composition of the government.
+The polarization between the government and opposition has increased as the dividing line has shifted from policies to politics since 2016, when the far-right ultra-nationalist party Kotleba – ĽSNS gained seats in parliament.
+The 2020 pandemic, the 2022 energy crisis, high inflation and disagreements over implemented measures have increased tensions between national, regional and local governments concerning competencies and effectiveness.
+The war in Ukraine and the refugee crisis have posed significant challenges to democratic governance.
+However, the state administration and municipalities cooperated effectively.

 Performance of democratic institutions

 The majority of political parties in Slovakia are committed to democratic institutions or at least rhetorically support democratic norms and institutions.
-According to representative opinion polls, the vast majority of the population express support for democratic norms and values.
 Influential business actors, the clergy, and the military also accept most democratic institutions as legitimate.
-However, a recent investigation has disclosed substantial corrupt ties between high-ranking representatives of the Smer-SD party, police officers, judges, prosecutors, and rogue businessmen, who de facto ignored the legitimate power of institutions in which they operate.
+However, a recent investigation has disclosed substantial corrupt ties between high-ranking representatives of the Smer-SD party, police officers, judges, prosecutors, and rogue businessmen, who de facto ignored the legitimate power of the institutions in which they operate.
+Smer-SD’s aggressive responses to accusations of corruption and the formation of a “criminal group” raise concerns about trust in democracy.
+According to representative opinion polls, Slovaks are increasingly dissatisfied with democracy in Slovakia.
+For example, according to Eurobarometer Spring 2022, 67% of Slovaks are dissatisfied with how democracy works in the country.
+This is the most negative attitude toward democracy within a country in the European Union.

 Commitment to democratic institutions

-After the 2020 elections, the main parties present in parliament constitute rather loose groups of individuals selected by the respective party leader and are split between center-right conservatives, self-declared social democrats, economic and partly social liberals, and right-wing extremists.
-In general, all parties are elite-centered and very weak in aggregating societal interests.
-Support for parties remains personalized and depends mostly on the leader’s appeal.
-Consequently, volatility and polarization depend on party leaders’ ability to attract support and articulate current pressing political issues.
+After the 2020 elections, the main parties represented in parliament consist of loose groups of individuals selected by their respective party leaders.
+These groups span center-right conservatives, self-declared social democrats, economic and moderate social liberals, and right-wing extremists.
+Overall, all parties are centered around elites and struggle to effectively aggregate societal interests.
+Support for parties remains highly personalized and depends largely on the appeal of the party leaders.
+Consequently, volatility and polarization are contingent on a leader’s ability to attract support and address pressing political issues.

 Party system

-While parties remain elitist and rather weakly rooted in society, civil society is well anchored in diverse interest groups, which are well-differentiated and organized.
+While parties remain elitist and rather weakly rooted in society, civil society is well-anchored in diverse interest groups that are well-differentiated and organized.
 The interaction between labor and business follows the continental European model.
 There are umbrella organizations in all special interest and professional sectors that represent and mediate the demands of interest groups vis-à-vis the government and its institutions.
 The main social interest groups have access to the policymaking process through the tripartite social dialogue and various advisory bodies (e.g., councils at the government and ministerial levels).
-The social dialogue includes not only business and professional organizations, but also civil society organizations (e.g., trade unions, consumer groups, NGOs and churches).
+The social dialogue includes not only business and professional organizations but also civil society organizations (e.g., trade unions, consumer groups, NGOs and churches).

 Most organized interest groups enjoy some access to policymaking.
-While business associations are in a better position to provide policy proposals, as they have more resources and some of them operate or support think tanks, trade unions are less well equipped and have suffered from fragmentation.
-However, in the past the main umbrella trade union organization KOZ (Confederation of Trade Unions), representing almost 30 sectoral unions, has benefited from close ties to Smer-SD and was able to push for its interests.
-KOZ focused primarily on increasing the minimum wage and an assortment of less controversial issues such as workplace security.
+While business associations are in a better position to provide policy proposals, as they have more resources and some of them operate or support think tanks, trade unions are less well-equipped and have suffered from fragmentation.
+However, in the past, the main umbrella trade union organization KOZ (Confederation of Trade Unions), representing almost 30 sectoral unions, has benefited from close ties to Smer-SD, and was able to push for its interests.
+KOZ focused primarily on increasing the minimum wage and an assortment of less controversial issues, such as workplace security.
+However, under the new leadership, KOZ has gained greater independence from Smer-SD and the new president has demonstrated her bargaining skills.
+For example, for the first time since the establishment of social dialogue, an agreement on the minimum wage was settled between the trade unions and employers’ associations in 2022, without the government’s intervention.

 Interest groups

-Only one relevant parliamentary party explicitly questions democratic values – the Kotlebovci-ĽSNS, supported by 10.4% of the electorate in the 2020 elections.
-In October 2020, the Specialized Criminal Court sentenced the party’s leader Marián Kotleba to four years and four months in prison (Kotleba appealed the verdict and remained free at the end of the review period).
-He was found guilty of using neo-Nazi symbols by donating the exact sum of €1,488 to three poor families – a figure that carries symbolic meaning for neo-Nazis and white supremacists.
+Democracy enjoys nearly universal approval.
+According to the World Values Survey 2022, 88% of Slovaks believe that it is important to live in a democratically governed country.
+Only one relevant parliamentary party explicitly questions democratic values, the Kotlebovci-ĽSNS, which received 10.4% of the votes in the 2020 elections.
+In October 2020, the Specialized Criminal Court sentenced the party’s leader, Marián Kotleba, to four years and four months in prison.
+(Kotleba has appealed the verdict and remained free at the end of the review period).
+Kotleba was found guilty of using neo-Nazi symbols when donating the exact sum of €1,488 to three poor families – a figure that carries symbolic meaning for neo-Nazis and white supremacists.

 Approval of democracy